Old Bailey: History

 The court originated as the sessions house of the Lord Mayor and Sheriffs of the City of London and of Middlesex.
 In addition to sessions court, the Old Bailey also held trials, similar to the travelling Courts of Assize held in other parts of England and Wales.
 The original medieval court is first mentioned in 1585; it was next to the older Newgate Prison, and seems to have grown out of the endowment to improve the gaol and rooms for the sheriffs, made possible by a gift from 15th-century Lord Mayor Richard Whittington.
 It was destroyed in the Great Fire of London in 1666 and rebuilt in 1674, with the court open to the weather to prevent the spread of disease.

 The building was re-fronted in 1734, so as to enclose the court and reduce the influence of spectators: this led to outbreaks of typhus, notably in 1750 when 60 people died, including the Lord Mayor Sir Samuel Pennant and two judges, Sir Thomas Abney and Charles Clarke.
 It was rebuilt again in 1774 and a second courtroom was added in 1824.
 Over 100,000 criminal trials were carried out at the Old Bailey between 1674 and 1834.

-In 1834, it was renamed from the Assize Court for London to the Central Criminal Court.
+In 1834 a new court was created, the Central Criminal Court, with jurisdiction to try all crimes committed in London, Middlesex, certain parts of Essex, Kent, and Surrey, and also crimes committed on the high seas.
+The new court sat in the Old Bailey.

-The court was envisaged as that where only criminals accused of crimes committed in the City and Middlesex were tried.
+The court was envisaged as that where only criminals accused of crimes committed within its jurisdiction were tried.
 However, in 1856, there was public revulsion at complaints sent to police against doctor William Palmer that he was a poisoner and murderer.
 This led to fears that he could not receive a fair trial in his native Staffordshire.
 The Central Criminal Court Act 1856 was passed to enable his trial, and others with a public profile, to be held at the Old Bailey.